-Athletes that show interest and are proactive in consistent communication to coaches by sending emails with a marketing flair are going to have the most interest and success in recruiting.
-Make no mistake, softball recruiting is a competitive process, and coaches want to know who wants to compete for them and their program.
+Athletes that show interest with proactive and consistent communication with the coaches by sending emails with a marketing flair are going to have the most interest and success in their recruiting.
+Make no mistake, Softball Recruiting is a competitive process, and coaches want to know who wants to compete for them and their program.
 Keep in mind, if a coach is looking for a Ferrari (very expensive high-performance sports car) then you have to look like a Ferrari and perform like a Ferrari).
 Approximately .0025% (250) of the top players in the U.S. and the World fall into this category and go to the top schools you see on TV each year.
 Good news is there are ~980 schools that give athletic softball scholarships.
 Market to schools that match your skills and there will be a scholarship with your name on it.

-We commonly hear from college coaches about how the parents, players and most travel ball coaches do not understand recruiting and what it takes to become a Top Softball Recruit.
+We commonly hear from college coaches about how the parents, players and most travel ball coaches do not understand softabll recruiting and what it takes to become a Collegiant Softball Recruit.
 This lack of understanding puts the player at a disadvantage when they are expecting their parent and or coaches to be the ones guiding them on how to get recruited.
-Players looking to get a softball scholarship must know the process and how to set themselves apart from the other 100,000 softball players with the same year of graduation that are also hoping get recruited.
+Players looking to get a softball scholarship must understand the recruiting process and how to set themselves apart from the other 100,000 softball players with the same year of graduation, competing for a collegiate scholarship.

-The Fastpitch Scout program and extensive always up to dateCoach/School database allows players to find and communicate to all schools that offer softball scholarships.
-Fastpitch Scout has the tools and knowledge to help and guide players to a successful recruiting result.
+The Fastpitch Scout program and its extensive always up to dateCoach/School database allows players to find and communicate to all schools that offer softball scholarships.
+Fastpitch Scout has the tools and knowledge to help and guide players to successful recruiting results.

 What exactly does "branding" mean?

-Simply put, your brand is your promise to your customer (Coaches).
-It tells them what they can expect from your products and services (you as a softball player), and it differentiates your offering from that of your competitors (other players with like skills and age).
-Your brand is derived from who you are; who you want to be and who people (coaches) perceive you to be.
-An effective brand strategy gives you a major edge in the increasingly competitive softball recruiting process and market.
+Simply put, your brand is the promise to your customer (Coaches) to deliver.
+It tells them what they can expect from your product and services (you as a softball player), and it differentiates your offering from that of your competitors (other players with like skills and age).
+Your brand is derived from who you are, who you want to be, and who people (coaches) perceive you to be.
+An effective brand strategy gives you a major edge in the increasingly competitive Softball Recruiting process and market.

-Who you are should be based to some extent on what your target customers (coaches) want and need you to be.
+Who you are should be based to some extent on what your target customer (coaches) want and need you to be.

 Are you bigger, stronger, and faster than everyone else at your position?
 Or are you more experienced, reliable, and consistent in your play?
 Are you the high end recognized player on an ESPN list or FLO Softball List?
 Or a high-quality option that no one knows about yet?
-Or the average, good value option?
+In most cases we find the player falls in the - good value option?